MeldCE/json-crud/README.md

   export interface JsonDBInstance {
     /**
-     * Create a new value in the database, optionally replace any existing
-     * values with the same Id
+     * Inserts data into the JSON database.
      *
-     * @param [replace] Replace any values with the Ids specified.
-If falsey,
-     *   the create will reject if there is an id conflict
-     * @param [...data] Data to insert into the database.
-     *
+     * @param data Either an object of key-value pairs, an array
+     *   containing key/value pairs ([key, value,...]) or, if the key field has
+     *   been specified, an array of object values each with the key field set *
-     * @returns A promise resolving to an array of the Ids of the values
+     * @returns {Promise} A promise that will resolve with an array containing
-     *   created
+     *   keys or errors in creating the data of the inserted data.
      */
-    create: (replace?: boolean; ...data: Data) => Promise<Id[]>;
+    create: (data: Data) => Promise<IdOrError[]>;
     /**
      * Retrieve values from the database
      *